wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

         Then click **Save**.

-9. To add a statement of the `Respond` type so that the result of the above processing is returned as a response, click the last **+** icon in your low code diagram.
+9. To add a statement of the `Respond` type so that the result of the above processing is returned as a response, click the last **+** icon in your low-code diagram.

     ![Add Respond Statement](../assets/img/services/add-respond-statement.png)